Call Me Kat: Casting

 Upon series commitment, Bialik was also cast to star in the series.
 In February 2020, Swoosie Kurtz and Kyla Pratt had joined the cast in starring roles.
 On March 6, 2020, Cheyenne Jackson was cast in a starring role.
 On April 2, 2020, it was announced that Leslie Jordan joined the main cast.
 On April 28, 2020, it was reported that Julian Gant joined the cast as a series regular.
 In April 2022, it was reported Ted Wass and Bialik, who both starred in the sitcom Blossom as father-and-daughter, would reunite in the second season's finale, playing father-and-daughter.

 Hunt added local color in casting of minor roles.
 She told Yates, "I cast one woman who mentioned she was from Louisville when she auditioned because her character works at a hotel, and I needed her to say 'Welcome to Louisville!'
 Anyone from Louisville knows how hard it is to get people from somewhere else to say that correctly!"
 The woman cast for that role grew up near Seneca Park in Louisville.

 On October 24, 2022, Leslie Jordan was killed in a car crash, and it was announced that production on the series had paused indefinitely in the wake of his death.
 Jordan had completed work on eight episodes of season three prior to his death, but did not complete his work on the ninth episode.
 The October 27 episode "Call Me Uncle Dad" included a tribute to him.

 Animal safety

 In an interview, Bialik said the cats used in filming are neither drugged nor tethered.
 Several trainers are on-set to supervise the cats.

+Filming

+Call Me Kat was filmed at Warner Bros.
+Studios in Burbank, California, but it is set in Louisville, Kentucky.

 Broadcast

 Call Me Kat premiered on January 3, 2021, at 8/7c on Fox.
 On January 7, 2021, the series moved to Thursdays at 9/8c, its regular Thursday timeslot, alongside Last Man Standing.
 It can also be seen on CTV in Canada.
 The second season premiered on January 9, 2022.
 The third season premiered on September 29, 2022.
+The series finale aired on May 4, 2023.